ysz951/dont-forget-api/README.md

 # Dont Forget
 A personal shopping memo app.
 Dont forget what you want!

 This is the back end for `Dont Forget`.
-The back end can be found at https://github.com/ysz951/dont-forget-app.
+The front end can be found at https://github.com/ysz951/dont-forget-app.

 ## Features
 * Automatically add all unchecked items to Next Time List.